-Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation that box and also Community facilities fact box?
-This facility would be a good addition to the town centre offer as it is so close to central London and with the ELL also to the business district in East London.
-P45.
-Religious premises.
-I can see a reference to religious premises only in the Fact box on community facilities here.
-As there is such a noticeable and growing predominance of religious premises taking over places in the town centre and into surrounding residential streets, can we have something in the PNAAP which gives indications / guidance on constraints and how this will be handled to maintain a proper balance with the other uses in the town centre so that they do not crowd out commercial and other town centre uses, and local community uses? as many other community facilities, it can be difficult to distinguish between them in planning terms.
+Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation as many other community facilities, it can be difficult to distinguish between them in planning terms.
 There is considerable scope in the core action area to introduce other town centre uses and we have also added some text to policy 13 to note that we will carefully consider the traffic impacts and trip generation of new developments.
-16 149 Policy 14 Section 4.4 Transport & Traffic P53.
-Policy 14 Parking for shoppers & visitors I am glad to see that Choumert car park will not now be scheduled for redevelopment.
+16 149 Policy 14 for shoppers & visitors I am glad to see that Choumert car park will not now be scheduled for redevelopment.
 Is there anything that can be said in the PNAAP to encourage a good plan for its amenity aspects - ie landscaping etc as it is in a prime part of the town centre and the residential area?
 P55.
 Fig 10 town centre car parks.
 The size of the box denoting PNAAP 2 multi storey car park looks too small.
 Is it incorrect?
 P56.
-Policy 15 Residential parking Our experience is that, in proposals for change of use to churches in the residential streets near the town centre, transport plans are submitted depending on utilising the local streets for car parking, and with surveys saying that there is sufficient space.
-All our experience as residents within the area of the PNAAP is that there is not enough spare space to accommodate more street Support for the retention of Choumert Grove car park is welcomed.
+Policy 15 Residential parking Our experience is that, in proposals for change of use to churches in the residential streets near the town centre, transport plans are submitted depending on utilising the local streets for car parking, and with surveys saying that Support for the retention of Choumert Grove car park is welcomed.
 Policy 23 sets out that we seek to provide and improve high quality public realm throughout the action area, but specifically requiring improved landscaping of the car park is too detailed an issue for the AAP.
 We have updated the town centre car parks figure, including the box denoting PNAAP2.
 This is now shown in figure 13.
 The supporting text to policy 13 has been amended to highlight that trip generation and associated parking demands will be considered as new development takes place.
 We would expect applicants to demonstrate this as part of their transport assessment.
 Further detail on the requirements is set out in our Sustainable Transport SPD.